AsutoshPati/Ani-Emo-Eye/README.md

 | <img src="./sample_pics/pic4.png" alt="pic4" width="300"> | <img src="./sample_pics/pic5.png" alt="pic5" width="300"> | <img src="./sample_pics/pic6.png" alt="pic6" width="300"> |

 ### Features
-- **Real-Time Sentiment Analysis:** The system detects the sentiment of the user's text input.
+- **Real-Time Sentiment Analysis:** The system detects the sentiment from the user's speech and converts it into text for analysis.
 - **Emotional Intelligence:** Enhances user interaction by allowing the robot to visually express emotions.
 - **Compact Design:** Utilizes a 0.96" OLED screen for a minimalistic yet effective display.
 - **Cost-Effective:** Built using the CAP10 Pratham board, making it an affordable solution for integrating emotional responses into robotics.